Monterey Bay FC: First USL Championship seasons

 The team finished the 2025 season in 11th place for the third consecutive season, and second to last for the fourth season in its four year history.
 The lack of playoff qualification saw the club give season ticket holders a 20-percent refund, based on a guarantee the club had given entering into the season.
 On September 18, 2025, club president Mike DiGuilo announced he would resign at the conclusion of the regular season.
 The following day, Mike Sheehan was announced as the club's new CEO.
 On November 13, 2025, the club announced Oliver Wyss as the new Chairman and Chief Soccer Officer of the club.
 He had most recently been the Head of Global Football Development and Sporting Director of the United Soccer League.
 In his previous club role in the front office of Orange County SC, he helped lead the club to their first ever USL Championship league title.
+On January 19, 2026, Monterey Bay announced a partnership with Liga MX club C.F.
+Pachuca.
+The two clubs will collaborate on scouting as well as player and coaching development.
+The partnership will also result in Monterey Bay's first ever international friendly hosted at Cardinale Stadium, on February 28, 2026, against C.F.
+Pachuca Select.
+On January 27, 2026, the club announced the creation of a women's soccer team to begin play in the USL W League in the 2026 season as a member of the NorCal division.
+The women's team would have its own crest and name instead of using those of the men's team.
+The Monterey Bay Sirens branding was unveiled on March 28, 2026.
+On February 12, 2026, the club announced another international club partnership, this time with Germany's FC Schalke 04.
+The partnership was the first between a USL Championship club and a German Bundesliga or 2.
+Bundesliga club.
+On April 29, 2026, the club announced that they had parted ways with head coach Jordan Stewart and assistant coach Troy McKerrell.
+On the same day, Alex Covelo was announced as Stewart's successor.